George Mason University logo

 About George Mason University

-Virginia's largest public research university, fueling innovation and discovery near D.C.
+Virginia's largest public university, a research powerhouse near D.C. fostering freedom and learning.

 Key Highlights

-• Virginia's largest public university by student enrollment, serving 39,763 students.
+• Virginia's largest public university by enrollment, serving 39,763 students.

-• Designated an "R1: Doctoral University – Very high research activity" institution.
+• Classified as "R1: Doctoral Universities – Very high research activity" by the Carnegie Classification.

-• Home to two Nobel Memorial Prize winners in Economics (James M. Buchanan in 1986, Vernon L. Smith in 2002).
+• Home to two Nobel Memorial Prize in Economics laureates among its faculty (James M. Buchanan, Vernon L. Smith).

-• Operates multiple campuses, including an international campus in Incheon, South Korea.
+• Operates multiple campuses, including a flagship in Fairfax, and an international campus in Incheon, South Korea.

 Timeline